Voicestripe/Nairacoin/README.md

 # Nairacoin

-Digital Naira cryptocurrency for Nigeria
+Digital Naira crypto currency for Nigeria : The currency of the Free People.

+Nairacoin is not a Token.
+It is to replace physical naira cash, ease buying and selling and ease international naira transactions.

+No transaction fees, no maintenance fees

 Revolutionizing Nigeria Financial Economy

-Nairacoin will allow people in Nigeria to buy things at local grocery stores or transfer money to others with zero fees.
+Nairacoin will allow people in Nigeria to buy things at local stores or transfer money to others with zero fees.
+Those without goverment Identity cards who can not get bank accounts can now buy, sell, trade and send money within and outside Nigeria without issues.

 Nairacoin will eliminate transaction fees associated with credit cards.